alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>The beautiful Matsumoto Castle, with its surrounding moat</figcaption>
 </figure>

 The castle is known as the "Crow Castle", due to its distinct dark exterior.
 It is considered one of the 3 most important traditional castles in Japan.
-It is surrounded by a moat and cherry garden, so it looks stunning during the sakura.
+It is surrounded by a moat and a cherry garden, so it looks stunning during the sakura.
 However, since Matsumoto is closer to the mountains, expect the full bloom to happen a bit later than in Tokyo.

 ## Day 14: Tokyo